 Immediate Response:

-While not all cardiovascular emergencies can be prevented, several measures can significantly reduce the risk:
+Although not all cardiovascular emergencies can be prevented, several measures can help lower the risk, which are detailed below:

 © Copyrights 2025 Medicoll All rights reserved.